 EQ Only Days

 Of all the tools that you have to learn in music production, EQ is probably the most important of them all.
 EQ has the ability to sculpt and transform an entire mix like no other plugin type.
-Not only that but in cases where the source material is of a high quality, EQ can be the only thing you need to finish an entire mixdown.
+Not only that but in cases where the source material is of high quality, EQ can be the only thing you need to finish an entire mixdown.
 As such, dedicating your time to really knowing your EQ plugins (or hardware if you’re lucky enough) inside and out is one of my essential production techniques.

 A fantastic way to practise this is to have EQ Only Days.
 It’s fairly self-explanatory.
 Have a good at working on a mix using only the EQs at your disposal.
 By all means, feel free to stock up on a few new plugins if you’re lacking in choices but just ensure you spend the time really learning their intricacies.
-Have a good concept of the bell shapes of fixed curve EQs is a huge time saver going forward.
+Having a good concept of the bell shapes of fixed curve EQs is a huge time saver going forward.
 Equally, knowing how aggressive, or not as the case may be, your EQs are will allow you to quickly grab the right tools when you need them.
 Understanding that there is more to EQ than just the stock one your DAW comes with will be a real turning point in your music production or engineering career.

 If you’re wanting to put this into practice but you’re stuck for some source material to practice with, I recommend checking out the Cambridge Music Technology Site which provides a huge pool of multitrack sessions that are free to download and practise with.
 They’ve got stuff from a wide variety of genres so you can have a go at practising on stuff you’re comfortable with or you can branch out and challenge yourself.